Fee Payment Policies for All Students

 You are responsible for compliance with the following policies.
 Please read before

-FEE PAYMENT POLICY: Deletion of classes for non-payment will be before the first day of class for the semester.
+FEE PAYMENT POLICY: If you decide to withdraw completely from the University, your courses should be dropped promptly before the posted Fee Payment Deadlines to avoid owing fees.
 Carefully review the registration dates and the corresponding fee payment/deletion deadlines on the Student Business Services Calendar.
 Any unpaid balances due to the University of Memphis may result in financial holds being placed on University records, such as student’s grades, official transcripts and diplomas and on registration for future semesters.

 FEE WAIVERS (Special Programs): ATTENTION students who use the following fee waivers: State of Tennessee Employee Fee Waiver Program, U of M, UT, or other TBR schools Employee Fee Waiver Program and Senior Citizens and Disabled Fee Waiver Program: Please refer to the Student Business Services Calendar and select the appropriate term for the official registration date prior to registering for courses under these special fee waiver programs.
 Registration for courses under these programs prior to the date listed on the Student Business Services calendar will not be eligible for the fee waiver program.
 For more information regarding these programs, see Fee Payment Methods

-COURSE DELETION: Registration is subject to deletion if fee payment requirements for enrollment fees are not satisfied by the appropriate fee payment deadline listed in the Student Business Services Calendar.
+COURSE DELETION: Students are responsible for promplty dropping courses before the posted Fee Payment deadline listed in the Student Business Services Calendar.
 Unless your financial aid, scholarship, and/or third party assistance covers 100% of your enrollment fees, you MUST pay the remaining balance due after awards are applied by the appropriate fee payment deadline.

-INSTALLMENT PAYMENT PLAN (IPP): The IPP is available for the Fall and Spring Terms.
+INSTALLMENT PAYMENT PLAN (IPP): The IPP is available for all terms.
 An initial down payment of 25% of the balance is required after all financial aid (grants and student loans), scholarship, and/or third party assistance award amounts have been applied.
 Housing, Tiger Eat$, and a $50 enrollment fee will automatically be included in IPP.
 Please check the Installment Payment Plan Guidelines for more details.
-IPP is NOT available for the Summer Terms.

 FEE INVOICES: Students are notified via their UofM email account when an electronic invoice is available online on TigerXpress.
 Students remain responsible for completing the fee payment process by the fee payment deadline, even if they do not receive a fee invoice.